Source package recipes

 Source package recipes are a great way of trying out the latest code from a project, with relatively little effort.

 Whether you want to help others test your code, or you want to run a modified or bleeding edge version of your favourite software, with Launchpad's source package recipes you can:

-- take the code in one or more Bazaar branches (or Git branches, in beta)
+take the code in one or more Bazaar branches (or Git branches, in beta)

 - borrow the packaging information from the software's existing Ubuntu package

 - sit back and get an automatic build on every day the source changes, which is then published in the PPA of your choice.

 So you can run the latest code, with or without your chosen modifications, without having to install from source.
 Plus, you get automatic Ubuntu update reminders whenever the package changes.

 Source package builds is the name we give to this Launchpad feature.
 Most source package builds are automatically built each day and you'll see those referred to as daily builds.

 If you're running a software project, the main advantage of source package recipes is that they help with testing.
 In particular, they can help:

 Tighten the feedback loop: making new code available almost straight away, in a way that's easy to install, brings developers and testers closer together